Argentina to surpass 30,000 deaths from coronavirus

 The government has relaxed many restrictions, though travel is still restricted to those with government permission and international tourism is still banned.

-(Reporting by Reuters TV; writing by Cassandra Garrison; Editing by David Gregorio)
+(Reporting by Reuters TV; writing by Cassandra Garrison; Editing by David Gregorio and Alistair Bell)

 ((Cassandra.Garrison@thomsonreuters.com; +54 11 5830 7443;))